-The average 30-year fixed-refinance rate is 4.70 percent, down 7 basis points since the same time last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 4.80 percent.
+The average 30-year fixed-refinance rate is 4.33 percent, down 4 basis points over the last seven days.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.57 percent.

 15-year fixed refinance

-The average rate for a 15-year fixed refi is 3.96 percent, down 4 basis points from a week ago.
+The 15-year fixed refi average rate is now 3.67 percent, up 1 basis points from a week ago.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $738 per $100,000 borrowed.
-Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much faster.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $724 per $100,000 borrowed.
+The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more rapidly.

 10-year fixed refinance

-Monthly payments on a 10-year fixed-rate refi at 3.89 percent would cost $1,011.03 per month for every $100,000 you borrow.
-That substantial monthly payment comes with the benefit of paying even less interest over the life of the loan than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 3.62 percent would cost $995.90 per month for every $100,000 you borrow.
+That whopper of a monthly payment comes with the benefit of paying even less interest over the life of the loan than you would with a 15-year term.

 Where rates are headed